 About me

-In recent years, my research has focused on digital learning, student engagement and pedagogy in enabling programs.
-I served as Deputy Chair of the National Association of Enabling Educators of Australia from 2017 to 2018 and the Executive Board until March 2019.
+In recent years, my research has focused on digital learning and enabling pedagogy.
 I have published on policy and enabling programs and presented nationally and internationally on these themes.
 I have also published on digital media, diversity, and enabling pedagogies.
+I served as Deputy Chair of the National Association of Enabling Educators of Australia from 2017 to 2018 and the Executive Board until March 2019.
 Dr Bianca Price and I established a student mentor program with College alumni in late 2012 and have also presented on this process.
-My current work examines the intersection between new media content and enabling pedagogies and I regularly publish and present research in these areas.
+My current work examines the intersection between digital learning, authentic assessment and enabling pedagogies.
+I regularly publish and present research.
 Earlier academic publications focused on media and student engagement.
-For further details please see my publications below.
+For further details, please see my publications.

 I have worked at the University of South Australia since 2001, teaching across a range of subject areas in the School of Creative Industries (Previously: Communication, International Studies and Languages), including Film and Television, Media Arts, Foundation Studies and Cultural Studies courses.
 Sophie Relf and I received an Australian Learning and Teaching Council citation based on our exemplary team-teaching and our commitment to student engagement.
 In our teaching, we enjoyed exploring the innovative methods available through recent developments in digital technology.
 As a result of our innovative and collaborative teaching, we received an ALTC citation in 2008, a UniSA citation in 2007, as well as the award for Sessional Staff Excellence in Team-teaching for the Division of Education, Arts and Social Sciences in 2003 and 2004.
 I was also honoured to receive a Supported Teacher Award in 2009 and Supported Researcher recognition in 2012.
 In 2008, 2009 and 2010, I presented papers at the Australian Screen Production Education and Research Association conference and served on the Executive Board of ASPERA - the peak body for the nation's film schools.